guacsec/guac-docs/guac-ontology.md

 **Example diagram**

-An Organization wants to dumb all the metadata and assertions related to an artifact.
+An organization wants to dump all the metadata and assertions related to an artifact.

 **_Query_:** Connected component given start node artifact C